 Ad Groups are a very flexible method to bundle ads.
-You can use them to display random ads in the frontend, run split tests, set the order in which ads appear, display ad block, but also just for informational purposes.
-Not only can an Ad Groups have multiple ads, but an ad can belong to multiple ad groups.
+You can use them to display random ads in the frontend, run split tests, set the order in which ads appear, create ad rotations, or display ad grids.

-On this page you are going to learn how to use and display Ad Groups.
+You will learn how to use and display Ad Groups on this page.

 Setting up Ad Groups

 Ad groups are for ads what categories and tags are for posts.
-They can be created on the edit screen of an ad using the Ad New Ad Group button.
+You can create them on the edit screen of an ad using the Ad New Ad Group button.